JetBrains/intellij-sdk-docs/basics/plugin_structure.md

 ---

-This document is focused on the plugin system structure and plugin lifecycle.
+Click the following topics to learn more about the plugin system structure and plugin lifecycles:
-The following subjects are covered:

 * [Plugin Content](plugin_structure/plugin_content.html)